apache/shardingsphere/docs/community/content/contribute/_index.en.md

 If you are just getting started, please read the [Environment Set Up Guide](/en/contribute/establish-project/) to set up the development environment for ShardingSphere.

-Before becoming a contributor, please read the [Contributors' Guide](/en/contribute/contributor/) and [Documents Contributor Guide](/en/contribute/document-contributor/), as well as the [Code of Conduct](/en/contribute/code-conduct/).
+Please read the [Contributor Conduct](/en/contribute/conduct/) before becoming a contributor.

 If you want to become a committer, please read the [Committers' Guide](/en/contribute/committer/).
 Committers can be granted authority by the Apache repo after [2FA](/en/contribute/2fa/) enabled.

 If you want to be a release manager, please read the [Release Guide](/en/contribute/release/).